 Tile and stone craft-manufacturer Walker Zanger has hired three new members to its regional sales teams.
 In North Hills, California, Greg Rang has been named the new showroom manager; in Atlanta, Anita Crosby has been named branch manager; and in Houston, Nova Carter has been named branch manager.

 ARCHITECTURE & DESIGN

 The lauded interior architecture firm Wilson Associates welcomes designer Danielle Hirsch as the new design manager in its growing Los Angeles studio.
 Hirsch brings over 30 years of experience in hospitality interiors as well as a commitment to the design profession: “I am honored by the opportunity to play a role in the growing firm’s commitment to craftsmanship, and I am excited to bring passion and purpose to each of my projects with Wilson Associates,” she says.

 Orange, California–based architecture firm AO hired Paolo Leon as principal and director of the firm’s global design studio, as well as Lara McKissick as director of finance and accounting.
 The studio is spreading to new markets in the U.S. and neighboring countries as well as various spots in Asia.

 New York architecture and planning firm Stonehill Taylor has named Sara Duffy and Mark Hayes as principals.
 Duffy has been with the firm for 11 years; Hayes hails from HBA Singapore and will begin the new role in March.

-The Board of the Trustees of Otis College of Art and Desing in Los Angeles announced today the appointment of Charles Hirschhorn as the college's next president, effective June 1.
+The Board of the Trustees of Otis College of Art and Design in Los Angeles announced today the appointment of Charles Hirschhorn as its next president, effective June 1.
 Hirschhorn currently stands as the president of AEG Television, recognized as a leader in the entertainment and art sectors—“I am thrilled that this opportunity at Otis College gives me a chance to return the favor for a new generation of art and design students,” he said in a press release.